 Two irreducible representations T and T' of G are said to be associates if their orbits have an irreducible representation t of H in common, which implies that their orbits coincide.
 An irreducible representation T of G is said to be self-associate if its orbit is disjoint from that of every other non-equivalent irreducible representation of G. When His a subgroup of index two in G, the orbit of an irreducible representation T of G is either a single, self-conjugate irreducible representation t or a pair, t and t', of mutually conjugate irreducible representations of H. In either case, the multiplicity of the orbit is always one.
-In the second case, the representation T of T in the first, the representation T induced by T is equivalent to T. In the first, the representation T induced by T is equivalent to the direct sum, T and T' is the only other associate of T.
+In the second case, the representation R of G induced by t is an irreducible representation of G equivalent to T. In the first, the representation R induced by t is equivalent to the direct sum, T + T', where T' is the only other associate of T.